Operation Market Time: Aftermath

 Market Time, which operated day and night, fair weather and foul, for eight and a half years, denied the North Vietnamese a means of delivering tons of war materials into South Vietnam by sea.
 Nonetheless, assessing the overall effectiveness of Operation Market Time is problematic for several reasons.
 The operation cannot be considered a failure in any sense, but debate over its success continues.
 The Navy's Operations Evaluation Group stated that in the case of trawler infiltration after the implementation of Operation Market Time just one out of every twenty trawlers were able to reach the South Vietnamese coast undetected.
+From March 1965 to April 1975 the North Vietnamese Navy would attempt eighty voyages to the South but only fourteen would reach their destination, resulting in less than 800 tons of cargo delivered.
+This contrasted with figures from 1962–1965 of voyages attempted of eighty nine with eighty six reaching their destinations and delivering approximately 8,000 tons of equipment and supplies.

 This number is certainly encouraging, yet it does not fully reflect all possible cases in which craft reached shore unbeknownst to American intelligence.
 Similar to the high body count numbers in accordance with the doctrine of attrition, scholars fear that boarding and inspection numbers were also inflated by soldiers and commanders.
 Even considering all of these factors, Market Time had an undeniable effect on infiltration into South Vietnam.
 Throughout the course of 1966 alone allied forces detected 807,946 watercraft, visually inspected 223,482 of them, and boarded 181,482.
 Forces also engaged in a total of 482 firefights, killed 161 VC soldiers, and captured 177 while experiencing 21 friendly deaths and 97 other casualties.

 A study by the BDM Corporation concluded that at the very least the operation forced the VC to drastically alter its logistic operations.
 The company also stated that at the beginning of 1966 almost 75% of enemy resupply came from the sea along the South Vietnamese coast.
 By early 1967 this number had been reduced to just 10%.